 Computing and IT

-The Computing and IT sector is a fast growing and wide-ranging sector, with high levels of investment in technical innovation and developing skilled workers.
-Some jobs in this sector can be highly technical (requiring knowledge of software management and coding) while other jobs require a high degree of soft skills (such as communication and initiative) to sell products, share ideas and develop new ways of working.
+The IT sector is constantly changing with developments and advancements in technology.
+Some roles in this area can be highly technical - requiring knowledge of software management and coding - whilst other jobs require a high degree of soft skills, such as communication skills, problem solving skills and an eye for detail when selling products, developing ideas and new ways of working.

-Large IT companies commonly recruit computing and IT professionals but the public sector, telecommunications, financial services, retail, manufacturing and games development companies also largely recruit in this area.
-Over the next five years, employment in this sector is forecast to grow at 1.62% per annum, thus a career in computing and IT is certainly worth considering as you plan your career path.
+Whilst large IT companies are typical recruiters of computing and IT professionals, the public sector, telecommunications, financial services, retail, manufacturing and games development companies also largely recruit in this area.

 Where do I start?